 3D multiplayer core functionality game engine component.

-checkout the 'dev' branch for the most recent build, the codebase is considered ALPHA quality only, should be OK to use but is 'unstable' because the API will probably change without notice.
-If you pull updates from 'dev' branch and it breaks your code, its on you, thats your warning.
+the codebase is considered ALPHA quality only, should be OK to use but is 'unstable' because the API will probably change without notice.
+If you pull updates from 'dev' branch and it breaks your code, its on you, that is your warning.
 Use at own risk.

-You need will also need to have the Three.js library installed wherever you are hosting the server because it is not bundled with this component.
-See the website for more info.
+You also need to install the Three.js library wherever you are hosting the server because it is not bundled with this component.

 This is not a fully functional game, it is intended to be a scalable realtime massively multi-player component to incorporate into your game project, my goal is to support up to 512k concurrent connections (at a future stage of the project).
 The concept will be to keep this core component as lean and efficient as possible without adding many additional features (i.e. sophisticated collision physics) but to also include a stable API so that those extra features can easily be provided by other Node.js modules.